webOS-ports/org.webosports.app.contacts/README.md

 ## TODO
 * contact details displays address with locality, region, country and postal code on separate lines
-* contact details doesn't display type "other" for IM addr
 * locale-specific code to parse a single address field into DB fields
 * edit name components
 * type of new phone, IM, address or relation should be different than existing